-The Helene Fuld Health Trust National Institute for Evidence-based Practice in Nursing and Healthcare Hosts the First EBP Certificate of Added Qualification Program
+Helene Fuld Health Trust National Institute for Evidence-based Practice in Nursing and Healthcare Hosts the First EBP Certificate

 In the United States there are up to 400,000 unintended patient deaths every year.
 Additionally, receiving healthcare is the third leading cause of death in the country.
 The Institute of Medicine established a goal that by 2020, 90 percent of all healthcare decisions would be evidence based.
 Today, only 30 percent of decisions are evidence based, which has led to patients receiving roughly 55 percent of the care that they require when entering the current healthcare system.

-In an effort to bridge the gap, the Helene Fuld Health Trust National Institute for Evidence-based Practice in Nursing and Healthcare at The Ohio State University College of Nursing launched the first and only globally recognized professional evidence-based practice certificate of added qualification (EBP-C).
-The goal of earning the EBP-C is to demonstrate the expertise that a holder uses evidence to make decisions that improve healthcare for not only patients and their families, but also healthcare providers and their practitioners.
-Upon completion of the CAQ, healthcare professionals in education or practice will be awarded an EBP-C certificate of added qualification for a period of five years.
+In an effort to bridge the gap, the Helene Fuld Health Trust National Institute for Evidence-based Practice in Nursing and Healthcare at The Ohio State University College of Nursing launched the first and only globally recognized professional evidence-based practice certificate (EBPC).
+The goal of earning the EBPC is to demonstrate the expertise that a holder uses evidence to make decisions that improve healthcare for not only patients and their families, but also healthcare providers and their practitioners.
+Upon completion of the certificate, healthcare professionals in education or practice will be awarded an EBP certificate for a period of five years with the opportunity to renewal at the end of that period.

 “EBP will help us reach the Quadruple Aim in healthcare,” said Bernadette Melnyk, PhD, RN, APRN-CNP- FAANP, FNAP, FAAN, executive director of the Fuld Institute for EBP, vice president for health promotion, chief wellness officer, dean and professor in the College of Nursing.
 “Evidence-based practice increases healthcare quality and safety, decreases costs and empowers clinicians to be freely engaged and excited when they come to work every single day.”